vitalii-shyp/movieevaluator/README.md

 The authentication and authorization mechanism using JWT was implemented based on best practices outlined in a Medium article, adapted to fit the project’s architecture.

 - Dockerization & Monitoring
 The entire stack is containerized using Docker Compose.
-It includes the Spring Boot application, PostgreSQL, Prometheus, and Grafana.
+It includes the Spring Boot application, H2, Prometheus, and Grafana.
 JVM metrics are exposed via Micrometer and integrated into Grafana dashboards through Prometheus.
 These metrics are accessible and visible after starting the stack.

 - Testing Approach